BenBktech/Create-a-NFT-collection-Mint-automaticaly-on-OpenSea/README.md

-# Random NFTs with VRF ChainLink
+# How to put thousands of NFTs on OpenSea with a smart contract and without a minting website

 ## Launch Local Blockchain